On February 18, 2013 At 2:00 pm

 What did I learn from the Friends of High Park Zoo about fundraising?

 I learned that a kindergarten class doesn’t care a whit if you have a CFRE.
-They just want to know their $700 (pennies, unrolled) will keep Kaboom the wallaby in his home
+They just want to know their $700 (pennies, unrolled) will keep Kaboom the wallaby in the neighbourhood.

 I learned when to exercise patience and respect the process, and when to damn the torpedoes and ASK.
 FOR.
 MONEY.